Elloquse/simple-search-engine/README.md

 # simple-search-engine
-Training project written on Kotlin from Hyperskill track
+Training project written in Kotlin from Hyperskill track